MCUboot is a secure bootloader for 32-bits microcontrollers.

-MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating system it works with.
-Currently MCUboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
-RIOT is currently supported as a boot target with a complete port planned.
+MCUboot is not dependent on any specific operating system and hardware and relies on hardware porting layers from the operating system it works with.
+Currently MCUboot works with the following operating systems and SoCs:

 - General - this document

 - Release notes

 - imgtool - image signing and key management